oretoise/docs/_docs/prospects/editing.md

 ---

 ## Data Points
-The following is a list of methods to add new prospects to Slate directly or to provide a way for people to add themselves via landing pages or inquiry forms.

 For everything except opting someone out of email communications, you'll need to click on "Edit Record" in the top right, when viewing a record.

 ![Edit Record]({{site.url}}{{site.baseurl}}/assets/images/prospects/edit_record.png)